Erpé Desk Lamp 52

 Erpe is a sub-municipality of Erpe-Mere near the city of Aalst in Belgium but it’s got nothing to do with this brand.
 The history society of Erpe-Mere was contacted and they asked their members if somebody knew anything about a light factory with the same name and nobody ever heard of it.

 Also a search in the Belgian Official Journal (Belgisch Staatsblad – Moniteur Belge) gave no result.
 Only a restaurant in Brussels with the name Erpe was found, it ended business in 2006.
 The database of the Belgian Official Journal contains corporate references to publications from January 1, 1983, so the Erpe light company was already gone at that time.
 To be continued…

-A similar base for a comparable desk lamp was also used by the French company Niam from Paris.
-Also the lampshade is in the same style.
-Several companies produced lamps like these.
+A similar base for a comparable desk lamp was also used by the French company Niam from Paris and the German company Robert Pfäffle – Erpees.
+A very similar name… Several companies produced desk lamps like these.